soliblue/songGPT/back-end/ReadME.md

 # songGPT - Back-end

 The following is how to setup a simple backend serivce using songGPT.
-At the end you will have
+Prerequistes to follwing along are a firebase project and a OpenAPI account.

 ## Setup

+1. Setup OpenAPI keys

+2. Create `firebase.json` in the app directory.

-1. Navigate to the `back-end` directoy
+3. Navigate to the `back-end` directoy

 ```bash
 cd back-end